Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Training your proprioception, with extra focus on your vestibular system.

-Make sure to read the blog post Is it Safe to Sing?
-Hack Your Brain and Sing with Ease! for a more detailed explanation on all of this!
+Read my blog post Is it Safe to Sing?
+Hack Your Brain and Sing with Ease!⨠for a more detailed explanation on all of this!

 If you want to dive right into these exercises, subscribe to The singsing!
 Sofa Library and watch the recording of the webinar Is It Safe to Sing?
 Brain-Based Exercises for More Ease, Stability, and Efficiency in Your Voice.